Andrew McCutchen Preview, Player Props: Pirates vs. Brewers

-On Monday, Andrew McCutchen (.333 slugging percentage in past 10 games, with no home runs) and the Pittsburgh Pirates face the Milwaukee Brewers, whose starting pitcher will be Corbin Burnes.
-First pitch is at 6:35 PM ET.
+Andrew McCutchen -- with a slugging percentage of .276 in his past 10 games (including no homers) -- will be in action for the Pittsburgh Pirates versus the Milwaukee Brewers, with Brandon Woodruff on the hill, on September 5 at 6:35 PM ET.

-In his most recent game, he had two hits (going 2-for-3) against the Cardinals.
+In his most recent game, he collected two extra-base hits (2-for-3 with two doubles and an RBI) against the Brewers.

 Andrew McCutchen Game Info & Props vs. the Brewers